Your Guide to Jumbo Loans

 What is a Jumbo Loan?

 A Jumbo Loan is exactly what it sounds like—a larger loan.
-A Jumbo Loan is when the mortgage amount exceeds the loan limits set by Fannie Mae and Freddie Mac.
-These loans are used to cover larger home purchases that a traditional Conventional Loan won’t cover.
+These loans are used when the mortgage amount exceeds the loan limits set by Fannie Mae and Freddie Mac.
+They are used to cover larger home purchases that a traditional Conventional Loan won’t cover.

 Learning as much as possible before making the weighted decision of taking out a Jumbo Loan is vital for protecting and managing your financial stability and success.
 Is a Jumbo Loan the right decision for you?
 Let’s take a closer look.